getindata/kedro-vertexai/docs/source/02_installation/02_configuration.md

   # Name of the image to run as the pipeline steps
   image: eu.gcr.io/my-gcp-mlops-project/example_model:${oc.env:KEDRO_CONFIG_COMMIT_ID}

-  # Pull policy to be used for the steps.
-Use Always if you push the images
-  # on the same tag, or Never if you use only local images
-  image_pull_policy: IfNotPresent

   # Location of Vertex AI GCS root
   root: bucket_name/gcs_suffix